-I T is the glory of the Christian religion, that our Saviour is Jehovah, the true and eternal God.
-The divinity of Christ is the rock on which the church is built.
-If this foundation be destroyed, what can the righteous do?
-Take this away, and all is gone.
-Our hope is perished.
-This is the only foundation of present grace and future glory.
-It is incontrovertible, that in scripture, the same perfections, the fame names, the fame works, and the same worship are ascribed to the Son as to the Father, as has been already noticed.
-But he is truly man as well as God; of the feed of David according to the flesh; and declared to be the Son of God, with power, by the resurrection from the dead.
+It is the glory of the Christian religion, that our Saviour is Jehovah, the true and eternal God.
+The divinity of Christ is the rock on which the Church is built. foundation be destroyed, what can the righteous do? this away, and all is gone.
+Our hope is perished. the only foundation of present grace and future glory.
+It is incontrovertible, that in Scripture, the same perfections, the same names, the same works, and the same worship are ascribed to the Son as to the Father, as has been already noticed.
+But he is truly man as well as God; of the seed of David according to the flesh; and declared to be the Son of God, with power, by the resurrection from the dead.
 His name is Immanuel, God with us.
-He is David's Son and David's Lord, Psalm ex.
-The Root and the Offspring of David, the Bright and Morning Star.
-The Child born, is the mighty God; the Son given, the everlasting Father.
-Oh! precious and adorable truth! without controversy great is the mystery of godliness, God was made manifest in the flesh!
-Though he was in the form of God, yet he took upon him the form of a servant; and though he thought it no robbery to be equal with God, yet he was found in fashion as a man.
-And by this mysterious constitution of our divine Redeemer's person, and by it alone, he was qualified to execute his mediatorial offices of Prophet, Priest and King. lievers see an infinite glory and beauty in this great truth of the gospel.
-They behold him at once, as God's Son and their their Brother.
+He is David's Son, and David's Lord, Psalm cx.
+The Root and the Offspring of David; the Bright and Morning Star.
+Child born, is the mighty God; the Son given, the everlasting Father.
+O! precious and adorable truth! without controversy, great is the mystery of Godliness, God was made manifest in the flesh!
+Though he was in the form of God, yet he took upon him the form of a servant; and, though he thought it no robbery to be equal with God, yet he was found in fashion as a man.
+And, by this mysterious constitution of our divine Redeemer's person, and by it alone, he was qualified to execute his mediatorial offices of Prophet, Priest, and King.
+True believers see an infinite glory and beauty in this great truth of the Gospel.
+They behold him at once, as God's Son, and their Brother.
 They see infinite majesty and humility united in him.
-This darts a beam of light through the whole book of God, and explains every part of the history of his life, death, resurrection, &c. and see the second sec
+This darts a beam of light through the whole book of God, and explains every part of the history of his life, death, resurrection, etc.